Brain4Fish/dnd_food_bot/readme.md

 ## How to install

-1. Create new bot via BotFather
+1. Create new bot via BotFather.
+Disable bot privacy to read input from chat

 2. Place your token into file `config.py` like this